i5ting/kp/README.md

 # kp

-kp is a tool for kill process by server port. only use for mac && linux
+kp is a tool for kill process by server port. it can be used on mac && linux && window

 [![npm version](https://badge.fury.io/js/kp.svg)](http://badge.fury.io/js/kp)